Cannabis Induced Psychosis Symptoms and Treatment

 The DSM-5 refers to the condition as Cannabis Induced Psychotic Disorder (CIPD), which is categorized as Schizophrenia Spectrum and Other Psychotic Disorders.

-It should be noted that cannabis intoxication can take minutes for a marijuana user to feel the effects of the drug when smoked, yet take several hours when eaten or ingested orally.
+Cannabis intoxication can take minutes for a marijuana user to feel the effects of the drug when smoked.
+When it is eaten or ingested orally it can take several hours.

-Sometimes psychosis brought on by marijuana may be an indicator that a person is suffering from a substance use disorder, mental health issues, or both, and should seek treatment from medical professionals.
+Psychosis brought on by marijuana use may be an indicator that a person is suffering from a substance use disorder, a mental health issue, or both.

 In the short-term, the primary treatment for cannabis induced psychosis is to stop all marijuana use.